alessio29/savagebot/README.md

 `~show` - shows initiative tracker.

 `~draw character [ilq]` - adds to initiative tracker character and draws card to him.
-Add q - if character has edge Quick, l - if character has edge Levelheaded and il - if character has edge Impreved Levelheaded
+Add q - if character has edge Quick, l - if character has edge Levelheaded and il - if character has edge Improved Levelheaded